 Thallus sulphur-green, almost completely sorediate and forming large cracked patches of goniocysts, or sometimes thinner aggregations resembling punctiform soralia; sometimes portions of the thallus close to apothecia crust-like or minutely granular, thin and olive-tinged.
 Photobiont chlorococcoid.
-Apothecia rather rare, scattered or often forming small groups, 0.1-0.45 mm diam., beige to pale brown, at first constricted at the base with a shallow, darker pigmented disc and a thick, distinctly paler, whitish beige margin; when mature slightly convex with a pale, thin, almost invisible margin, but in cross-section remaining well-developed; exciple well-developed, colourless throughout, composed of thin radiating and branched hyphae, swollen to 3-5 (-7) μm diam. towards the outermost edge, in a gel matrix that swells in K; hymenium colourless throughout, 30-40 μ m tall; hypothecium brown, at least in the upper part, pigment Arnoldiana-brown, K+ dulling; paraphyses numerous, unbranched or forked above, 1.5-2.5 μ m diam., the apices slightly swollen to 3.5 mm; asci clavate to cylindrical, 25-35 × 5-7 μ m; apical dome amyloid, K/I+ blue, apical cushion absent, ocular chamber varied in development; ascospores acicular, not curved, 25-30 × 1-1.5 μ m, 1-to 3-septate.
+Apothecia rather rare, scattered or often forming small groups, 0.1-0.45 mm diam., beige to pale brown, at first constricted at the base with a shallow, darker pigmented disc and a thick, distinctly paler, whitish beige margin; when mature slightly convex with a pale, thin, almost invisible margin, but in cross-section remaining well-developed; exciple well-developed, colourless throughout, composed of thin radiating and branched hyphae, swollen to 3-5 (-7) μm diam. towards the outermost edge, in a gel matrix that swells in K; hymenium colourless throughout, 30-40 μm tall; hypothecium brown, at least in the upper part, pigment

+Arnoldiana-brown, K+ dulling; paraphyses numerous, unbranched or forked above, 1.5-2.5 μm diam., the apices slightly swollen to 3.5 mm; asci clavate to cylindrical, $25-35 \times 5-7 \mu$ m; apical dome amyloid, K/I+ blue, apical cushion absent, ocular chamber varied in development; as cospores acicular, not curved, $25-30 \times 1-1.5 \mu m$, 1to 3-septate.
 Pycnidia unknown.
 Chemistry: No substances detected by TLC.
 BLS 2682.

-Known in Britain only from a collection without apothecia and pycnidia, from the bole of the ornamental tree Cladrastis sinensis; Essex.
-The ITS sequence appears to be identical to that of the type, but more studies are needed to confirm its identity.
+Known in Britain only from a collection without apothecia and pycnidia, from the bole of the ornamental tree Cladrastis sinensis in Essex, and from a collection on Salix from Suffolk (Ekman 2023).
+An ITS sequence from the Cladrastis specimen appears to be identical to that of the type.
+Bacidia latebricola Wheldon & Travis (1915) may provide an earlier name for B. flavoleprosa.